lightkurve/lightkurve/README.rst

 Contact
 -------
-Lightkurve is an open source community project created by `the authors <AUTHORS.rst>`_ and supported by the `Kepler/K2 Guest Observer Office <https://keplerscience.arc.nasa.gov>`_.
+Lightkurve is an open source community project created by `the authors <AUTHORS.rst>`_.
-You can contact us via keplergo@mail.arc.nasa.gov.
+You can contact several of its main contributors via keplergo@mail.arc.nasa.gov.